 Catering to business needs-the ICEUR Business Community

-the retrieval, processing and structuring of strategic intelligence, translates into customized service offerings for business, which are not easily available in the respective markets.
+Our core capacity, the retrieval, processing and structuring of strategic intelligence, translates into customized service offerings for business, which are not easily available in the respective markets.
 Such special offers include

 - Market analysis and monitoring